Last updated November 2022 |

-Many face extra financial costs when caring for a loved one that can put a strain on family relationships and mental health - this is one of the major social influences affecting mental health for carers.
-Carers UK discovered that those who are of working age who care for their partner or disabled children have higher utility bills to pay, which reflects the likelihood of them sharing the same home.
+Many face extra financial costs when caring for a loved one that can put a strain on family relationships and mental health - this is one of the major social influences affecting the mental health of carers.
+Carers UK discovered that those who are of working age and care for their partner or disabled children have higher utility bills to pay, which reflects the likelihood of them sharing the same home.
 Caring for an elderly relative who lives far away can have an impact on transport costs.

 Physical and mental health

 The pressures that carers face can have an impact on their mental and physical health.
-92% said that caring has taken its toll on their mental health, including depression and stress7.
+92% said that caring has taken its toll on their mental health, including depression and stress8.
 This impact is worsened due to carers not being able to find the time for check-ups or treatment or not being able to find adequate and affordable replacement care.
-Two in five carers say they have been forced to delay treatment due to their responsibilities8.
-Carers UK also discovered that some carers were even discharging themselves from hospital early to care for the person they look after.
+Two in five carers say they have been forced to delay treatment due to their responsibilities9.
+Carers UK also discovered that some carers were even discharging themselves from the hospital early to care for the person they look after.

 Social exclusion and relationships

 Due to the sheer amount of responsibilities a carer takes on, they often report feelings of isolation.
-The primary reasons behind this include people not understanding their role, the need to leave paid work and being unable to take time off - all of which results in losing touch with colleagues, friends and even family members.
-According to the State of Caring 2014 survey, 57% said they had lost touch with their friends, and nearly half of them believe that this was because they do not have access to practical support that enables them to socialise.
+The primary reasons behind this include people not understanding their role, the need to leave paid work and being unable to take time off - all of which result in losing touch with colleagues, friends and even family members.
+According to the State of Caring 2014 survey, 57% said they had lost touch with their friends, and nearly half of them believe that this was because they do not have access to practical support that enables them to socialise12.

 Homelessness and mental health